Menu

 Anchor: Power-Pole Micro Anchor

-Monofilament line floats, so it works better compared to the braided line when you're bobber fishing.
-To start your set-up, you'll have to set your bobber to the depth that your fishing.
-For example, in this week's segment, Dave and Danny are fishing in 2 feet of water, so they set their bobber at roughly 1.5 feet above the bait.
-And whether you're in a small boat or a kayak, Power-Pole Micro Anchors work really well for any shallow-water fishing conditions to keep you in the desired spot.
+The monofilament line floats, so it works better compared to the braided line when you're bobber fishing.
+To start your set-up, you'll have to set your bobber to the depth that you're fishing.
+For example, in this week's segment, Dave and Danny are fishing in 2 feet of water, so they set their bobber roughly 1.5 feet above the bait.
+Whether you're in a small boat or a kayak, Power-Pole Micro Anchors work well for any shallow-water fishing conditions to keep you in the desired spot.

 Dave and Danny don't deny that bobber fishing for Crappie is about as fun as it gets.
 And the best part is anyone can do it, so it's the perfect opportunity to get the whole family involved!
 So get out there and Fish On!